Dee8p/viz/README.md

 **Installing Dependencies**

-In the command prompt just run this code: pip install pandas plotly numpy
+In the command prompt just run this code:
+`pip install pandas plotly numpy`

 **How to Run: **

-python scripts/data_gen.py // first this file to generate the data
+`python scripts/data_gen.py` // first this file to generate the data

-python scripts/viz.py// then this one to create a web page with dashboard.
+`python scripts/viz.py `// then this one to create a web page with dashboard.

 📷 **Sample Output**